dreamportdev/Osdev-Notes/Build_Process/README.md

 ## Freestanding Environment
 If you build a C file with no extra flags, you'll end up with an executable that starts running code at the function `void main(int argc, char** argv, char** envp)`.
 However, this is actually not where your program starts executing!
-A bunch of libraries from your host os, compiler and sometimes specific to your language will be added to your program automatically.
+A number of libraries from your host os, compiler and sometimes specific to your language will be added to your program automatically.
 This eases development for regular applications, but complicates life a little for developing a kernel.

 A userspace program normally begins at `void _start()`, which is part of the c standard library, and will setup things like some global state, and parts of the environment.
 It will also call `_init()` which calls global constructors for languages like C++.
 Things like environment variables dont automatically exist in a program's memory space, they have to be fetched from somewhere, same with the command line.
 This all happens in `_start()`.